trufflesuite/trufflesuite.com/src/docs/truffle/reference/configuration.md

 #### displayPrefix

-You can set the `displayPrefix` string to decorate `consoleLog`'s output.
-This is useful when you want to differentiate consoleLog in the terminal.
+You can set the `displayPrefix` string to decorate `console.log`'s output.
+This is useful when you want to differentiate console.log from verbose output in the terminal.

 For example: